 Mexico’s inflation rate is steady and it helps business owners better forecast and plan their expenses into the future.

 #2.
-Faster product cycles and shipping
+Faster product cycles and shipping from Mexico

 The closer proximity to the US allows product cycles and shipping to be faster for American and Canadian businesses.
 An integrated federal highway system ensures that there’s land connecting the factory to you and you to the buyer, meaning things are remarkably rapid.